NajibHaidar/Equal-Eyes/README.md

 # Equal Eyes
 #### Embedded Systems Capstone project.
-Run on Raspberry Pi 4B and STM32F.
+Run on Raspberry Pi 4B and STM32F as required.
 #### Group of 5 students: Najib Haidar, Jonathan Birchman, Eric Eng, Adam Klein, Gavin Bullock.
 #### Najib Haidar wrote the source code you see here.
 Parts were done in paired programming with Jonathan Birchman and Eric Eng.